A. Correctly seasoned wood.

 To ensure maximum efficiency and minimal pollution, it’s important to be aware of what you are burning on your stove.
 You should only burn correctly seasoned wood on a wood-burning stove.
 The diagram shows just how important this is:

-An excessive moisture content is really bad news.
-It pollutes and gives a poor heat output.
+Excessive moisture content in wood is really bad news.
+It pollutes and causes poor heat output.
 Below are a number of points which explain the dangers of burning rubbish – literally and metaphorically speaking:

 1. It’s not efficient.
 It’s easy to say, ‘only burn seasoned wood‘.
 But if you have a stark choice between going cold or burning some rubbish or something else totally unsuitable to keep warm, we understand the position people can be in.
 However, here lies the problem.
 Burning rubbish or other unsuitable items to keep warm is, more often than not, incredibly inefficient.
 It will produce a poor heat output.
 So your efforts to stay warm are very much wasted.